awsdocs/amazon-fsx-windows-user-guide/doc_source/remote-pwrshell.md

 ## Using the CLI for Remote Management on PowerShell<a name="using-rps"></a>

 You have two options to run remote management commands on your Amazon FSx file system\.
 You can establish a long\-running Remote PowerShell session and run the commands inside the session\.
 Or, you can use the Invoke\-Command to execute a single command or a single block of commands without establishing a long\-running Remote PowerShell session\.
-If you want to set and pass variables as parameters to the remove management command, you'll need to use `Invoke-Command`\.
+If you want to set and pass variables as parameters to the remote management command, you'll need to use `Invoke-Command`\.

+To run these commands, you must know the *Windows Remote PowerShell Endpoint* for your file system\.
+To find this endpoint, follow these steps:

+1. Open the Amazon FSx console at [https://console\.aws\.amazon\.com/fsx/](https://console.aws.amazon.com/fsx/)\.

+1. Choose your file system\.
+On the **Network & security** tab, locate the **Windows Remote PowerShell Endpoint**, as shown following\.

+![\[FSx console Network & security tab, Windows Remote PowerShell Endpoint.\]](http://docs.aws.amazon.com/fsx/latest/WindowsGuide/images/FSx-network-sec-tab.png)

 **To start a remote PowerShell session on your file system**